stcarrez/etherscope/README.md

 switch to different display modes:

 * <b>Ether</b> displays the list of devices found on the network.
-* <b>IPv4</b> displays the different IPv4 protocols found on the network.
+* <b>Proto</b> displays the different IPv4 protocols found on the network.
 * <b>IGMP</b> displays the UDP multicast groups which are subscribed on the network.
 * <b>TCP</b> displays the list of high level application protocols (http, https, ssh, ...).

-The following screenshot show the IGMP panel with 3 multicast groups (IP TV HD).
+The following screenshot shows the TCP panel with 3 recognized TCP protocols and a running SCP that uses almost all the bandwidth.

 ![](https://github.com/stcarrez/etherscope/wiki/images/etherscope-v1.png)